Optimisation Framework AutoOpti

 We are developing an integrated numerical design system for the aeromechanical design of turbomachinery components.

-Neural networks and/or kriging models approximate the relationships between target functions and free design parameters based on the results available in the database.
-A preliminary optimisation is then performed on these response surfaces and only the most promising data sets are transferred to the numerically complex process chain.
+Gaussian processes and/or neural networks approximate the relationships between target functionals and free design parameters on the basis of the results available in the database.
+A temporary optimisation is then carried out on these response surfaces and only the most promising data sets are transferred to the numerically complex process chain and are then available to the replacement models as additional training samples once they have been evaluated.
+This automatically improves the quality of these models.